Pennsylvania Department of Health

 Name: MAIN BUILDING 01 - Component: 01 - Tag: 0920

-Based on observation and interview, it was determined the facility failed to prohibit the unauthorized use of electrical devices affecting two of five levels.
+Based on observation and interview, it was determined the facility failed to prohibit the unauthorized use of electrical devices, affecting one of five levels.

 Findings include:

-b.
-11:55 a.m., on the second floor, Social Services office- fridge plugged into an outlet multiplier.
+a.
+11:50 a.m., on the second floor, South Social Services office- fridge and microwave into outlet multiplier;

-Exit Interview with the Administrator and Maintenance Director on July 17, 2024, at 1:20 p.m., confirmed the unauthorized electrical devices.
+Exit Interview with the Director of Nursing and Maintenance Director on April 29, 2025, at 1:40 p.m., confirmed the unauthorized electrical devices.

 NFPA 101 STANDARD Gas Equipment - Cylinder and Container Storag:This is a less serious (but not lowest level) deficiency and affects more than a limited number of residents, staff, or occurrences.
 This deficiency is one that results in minimal discomfort to the resident or has the potential (not yet realized) to negatively affect the resident's ability to achieve his/her highest functional status.
 This deficiency was not found to be throughout this facility.